sleepychloe/ft_kalman/README.md

 (try it from the first case - the actual velocity was (true initial speed in m/s, 0, 0))
 <br>
 <br>
-Even though server doesn't give you vehicle's velocity directly, you can calculate it from direction and acceleration.<br>
+Even though server doesn't give you vehicle's velocity directly, you can calculate it from direction and acceleration.

 ```
 	┏		      ┓